Guys want more ethical clothing, too! We think these are the best sites to shop sustainable menswear

 12. Project Pieta

-Jacob says that the clothing is made from materials like organic cotton and wool, and that Project Pietà provides the opportunity for inmates to generate income and develop their skills allowing for faster rehabilitation, and get out more quickly – each day of work decreases the prisoner’s sentence by a full day.
+Jacob says that the clothing is made from materials like organic cotton and wool, and that Project Pietà provides the opportunity for inmates to generate income and develop their skills.
+This allows for faster rehabilitation, and prisoners can get out more quickly.
+Indeed, each day of work decreases the prisoner’s sentence by a full day.

 Although it is unclear how much each prisoner earns, Mr Jacob says: “When you are in a Peruvian jail you need money: to pay your pavilion (the activities and the restoration), to pay for your basic hygiene needs or to eat better, for example.
 Moreover, the majority has to pay a civil reparation fee.
 When you are alone, what can you do, except die slowly?
 Working permits you to earn a regular income and you don’t depend from the others to live.
 For the inmates, it also allows for hope and confidence.
 And each day of work means another day towards getting out of jail.”

 Best for: Sustainable menswear with a serious story behind it

 Dedicated to attention to detail and classic styling, sustainable menswear brand SERAC is the brainchild of Industrial Designer Tore Mortvedt and Rune Stokke.
 Their aim?
 To bring to market responsible products that would relate to the world we live in.
 The brand’s high quality materials and stylish flair distinguish it from all the rest.

 The duo design each piece in Norway and produce them in Italy.
 SERAC brings to life designs that are versatile in multiple ways.
 They also provide to the wearer comfort, style and functionality for years to come.